tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 Regarding (1), one could expand the data set by including all seasons played by a player that has played in more than one league, taking all combinations of seasons in different leagues (i.e. relaxing the the same-season or subsequent-season criteria).
 I actually did attempt this and found that overall the results were somewhat similar, but there were more questionable results overall.
 (Brazil's Serie A was found to be the second strongest league overall with this approach.).

-Regarding (2), one has to make a choice to drop players with low minutes played (and perhaps very high VAEP/90) to prevent outliers affecting the results of the model.
+Regarding (2), one has to make a choice to drop players with low minutes played to prevent outliers affecting the results of the model.
 However, in some cases, a loaned player coming in at the end of the season and making a huge impact can tell us a lot about the difference in strength of two leagues, so we may not want to drop some of the records after all.
 An empirical bayes adjustment to VAEP/90, not unlike [the one described here](http://varianceexplained.org/r/empirical_bayes_baseball/) by [David Robinson](https://twitter.com/drob), can help overcome this.
-Below shows how such an adjustment slightly "shrinks" VAEP/90 numbers, especially for those who play less.
+Below shows how such an adjustment slightly "shrinks" VAEP/90 numbers, especially for those who played less.

 ![](viz_vaep_adj.png)